joshnuss/hypersonic/src/templates/welcome.md

 # Welcome!

-**Hypersonic** is a slim editor for writing, note taking and task lists.
+**Hypersonic** is a slim markdown editor for writing, note taking and task lists.

 - It **syncs** across all devices.
 - It supports **multi-player** editing.